 - 1. The location of the solar energy system meets all applicable setback requirements of the zone in which they are located. - 2.
-The height of the solar energy equipment shall not exceed 17 feet at its highest operating position. - 3.
+The height of the ground-mounted solar energy equipment shall not exceed 17 feet at its highest operating position. - 3.
 The total surface area of all solar panels on the lot shall not exceed 4,000 square feet and shall not exceed 5% lot coverage. - 4.
 The solar energy equipment is located in a side or rear yard. - 5.
 Solar energy equipment shall be designed and located in a way so as to prevent reflective glare toward any inhabited buildings on adjacent properties, roads or from impacting aircraft flight path as provided in Federal Aviation Administration guidance. - 6.
 Where site plan approval is required elsewhere in the regulations of the Town for a development or activity, the site plan review shall include review of the adequacy, location, arrangement, size, design, and general site compatibility of proposed solar energy systems. - 7.
-If a solar energy system is in disrepair or ceases to generate solar energy for more than nine consecutive months, the property owner shall remove the solar energy equipment within 90 days after the end of the nine-month period. - 8.
+If a solar energy system is in disrepair or ceases to generate solar energy for more than nine consecutive months, the property owner shall remove the solar energy equipment within 90 days after the end of the nine-month period.
+In the discretion of the Town, the involved party or parties may be required to post a bond to secure performance under this subsection. - 8.
 Portable solar array (e.g., flower) units with a total panel surface area of 100 square feet or greater must adhere to the same guidelines as ground mounted minor solar energy systems.